komodo-techtuesday/developer-docs/docs/basic-docs/cryptoconditions/customcc-masterclass.md

 }
 ```

 The developer must then map the RPC names to the function/method.
 This mapping follows the same naming convention that has already been defined.
-Namely, `MYCCNAME` + `_` + `FUNCTIONNAME` when the comparison (if statement) of `method` and `FUNCTIONNAME` are equal.
+Namely, `MYCCNAME` + `_` + `FUNCTIONNAME`.
+If no match, then an error message returned and no harm done.

 e.g.
 ```cpp